xDaryamo/puccini/puccini-tosca/README.md

 Also useful (or necessary) is the `--input/-i` switch, which lets you set the inputs for the TOSCA topology template.
 You may specify this switch multiple times for as many inputs as necessary.
-The format is `name=value`, where `value` is JSON-encoded.
+The format is `name=value`, where `value` is YAML-encoded.
 For example, to set an integer:

     --input cores=4